department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/2023-03-Landing-Page-User-Research/2023-03-conversation-guide.md

 6. What do you believe you are supposed to be able to do here?

-7. What would you expect to be able to do or find if you clicked on the link "Download my. medical record (Blue Button)"? _(Read Health Records section options aloud for participants using screenreaders to save them having to find the section.)_
+7. What would you expect to be able to do or find if you clicked on the link "Download my medical record (Blue Button)"? _(Read Health Records section options aloud for participants using screenreaders to save them having to find the section.)_

 8. What about "Health history" - what do you think you would find if you clicked on that link?